coltongrainger/fscss-volunteers/agreements.md

 Remember that persons always have immediate access to their data on file.
 Keep all information to facts and not speculation.

-*The only exception to this ruling is mandated report of abuse & neglect to childer and vulnerable adults as described an in accordance with Washington State laws and regulations.*
+*The only exception to this ruling is mandated report of abuse & neglect to childern and vulnerable adults as described an in accordance with Washington State laws and regulations.*

-The following is presented to provide some guidlines concerning matters of confidentiality and the rights of the persons who participate in our programs:
+The following is presented to provide some guidelines concerning matters of confidentiality and the rights of the persons who participate in our programs:
 - The right to have all records kept from public scrutiny and the right to anonymity and confidentiality
 - The right to be treated with dignity and respect.
 - The right to a timely response.